UCF Knights track and field

 The UCF Knights track and field program represents the University of Central Florida in the sport of women's track and field.
-The Knights compete in Division I of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference (The American).
+The Knights compete in Division I of the National Collegiate Athletic Association (NCAA) and the Big 12 Conference.

 The program includes intercollegiate indoor and outdoor women's track and field teams.
 UCF is one of the few schools that has a women's track and field team but no men's team.
 The Knights host their home outdoor meets at UCF Soccer and Track Stadium, located on the university's main campus in Orlando, Florida.
 Although they compete in indoor track and field they do not have an on campus indoor track facility.
-The Knights track team is currently led by head coach Olympic gold-medalist Jeanette Bolden.
+The Knights track team is currently led by head coach Dana Boone.

 History

 The UCF Knights women's outdoor track and field team was organized in 1984; the indoor track and field team was formed in 2006.
 The University of Central Florida joined Conference USA in 2005, and the Knights track team began to compete in C-USA in 2006.
-UCF joined The American in 2013.
+UCF joined the American Athletic Conference in 2013.

 Historically, the Knights have been a force in the C-USA and the Atlantic Sun Conference, which the Knights were members of between 1996 and 2005.
 The program has won a total of thirteen conference championships.
 The Knights have won twelve outdoor championships (1997, 1998, 2000, 2001, 2002, 2003, 2004, 2005, 2010, 2011, 2012, 2013), and one indoor championship (2011).

 In 2012, the Knights indoor team earned the highest national ranking in program history when they were ranked No. 5 in the U.S. Track & Field and Cross Country Coaches Association national poll.

 The team has an on-campus outdoor track (which is also the stadium for the men's and women's soccer teams) called the UCF Soccer and Track Stadium, where they have called home since 1991.
 They do not have an indoor track facility.

+Men's track and field and cross country teams were scheduled to be started during the 1971-72 season.
+A men's track and field intramural league was active in the 1970s.
+However, the school has not had a men's track team since the UCF Knights football team started in 1978.
+In 2016, interest was expressed in adding a men's team, but it was considered a low priority by the administration.